leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/FunctionPlugin/Variables.md

 Type** →
 - The pull right menu lists data types that you have marked as "[favorites](../DataTypeManagerPlugin/data_type_manager_description.md#favorites)."
-- After you apply a data type, this becomes your [most recently used data type](#recently-used) and is shown on the menu with the 'Y' as the "hot key."
+- After you apply a data type, this becomes your [most recently used data type](#recently-used-data-type) and is shown on the menu with the 'Y' as the "hot key."